Indian Cuisine

 Modak

-A sweet with a soft rice or wheat flour shell filled with coconut and jaggery.
-Considered the favourite of Lord Ganesha.
+A sweet dumpling filled with freshly grated coconut and jaggery, encased in a soft shell of rice or wheat flour.
+It is considered the favourite sweet of Lord Ganesha.

 Chhappan Bhog